karanyadav786/ai-todo-with-ai/README.md

 # AI Todo List 🧠✅

-An AI-powered Todo List application that helps users create, organize, and plan tasks intelligently using natural language.
+An AI-powered Todo List application that helps users create, organize, and plan tasks using natural language.

-The project combines a modern frontend with a **local AI model (LLM)** to provide privacy-first, cost-free AI task generation.
+The project uses a **local Large Language Model (LLM)** for privacy-first, cost-free AI task generation.

 ---